 - Smooth and lightweight

-- Created by the company Addi, you can be rest assured any of their products are excellently made.
+- You can be rest assured any of their products are excellently made.

 - Very smooth joins, low risk of snagging